Kingxukai/linux/Documentation/virt/kvm/ppc-pv.rst

 	r12		-			volatile
         ========	================	================

-Hypercall definitions are shared in generic code, so the same hypercall numbers apply for x86 and powerpc alike with the exception that each KVM hypercall also needs to be ORed with the KVM vendor code which is (42 << 16).
+Hypercall definitions are shared in generic code, so the woke same hypercall numbers apply for x86 and powerpc alike with the woke exception that each KVM hypercall also needs to be ORed with the woke KVM vendor code which is (42 << 16).

 Return codes can be as follows: